umass-gis/workshops/content/basics-qgis/getting-started.md

 # Getting Started
 {: .no_toc }

-This page will take you through the steps to install QGIS and become familiar with the interface.
-The photos and instructions were put together on a Windows machine using QGIS 3.10.3, so if you install a different version (or are a Mac or Linux user) the specific instructions and menu names might be different!
+This page will take you through the steps to install QGIS and become familiar with the interface. {: .fs-6 .fw-300 }

+Heads up: the photos and instructions were put together on a Windows machine using QGIS 3.10.3, so if you install a different version (or are a Mac or Linux user) the specific instructions and menu names might be different.

 <details open markdown="block">
   <summary>